 You take a few grapes out of the fridge and bite down onto their smooth skin.
 As the grape burst in your mouth and you feel the cool juicy flavor, you realize, this is not what you are craving.

 You move on to the next contestant in your night snacking episode.
 You open a bag of chips and have one or two, but they aren’t doing it either.
-A spoonful of chocolate chip ice cream comes next, hmmm, nope still not what you want.
+A spoonful of chocolate chip ice cream comes next, hmmm, nope still not what I want.

 You put the ice cream back in the freezer and move back over to the pantry.
-Opening the door wide and scanning the shelves.
+Opening the door wide you start scanning the shelves.
 Moving things in and out until, walla, cereal!
 Yes sugary, crunchy, cereal swimming in a big bowl of milk.
 You pour yourself a bowl and cover it in milk, grab a spoon, and plop yourself right back in front of the television.

-As the show returns from another commercial break you hear the dink of your spoon hitting the bottom of your bowl.
+As the show returns from another commercial break, you hear the dink of your spoon hitting the bottom of your bowl.
 Looking down you feel disappointment and longing.
 You slurp the last bit of milk from your bowl.
 You set the bowl alongside you.

 However, as you get back into the kitchen you find yourself looking for something else to munch on.
 You say to yourself out loud and with anger, “Enough.
 I should be fine.
-I ate already.
-Why am I so hungry?”
+I already ate… so, WHY am I so hungry?”